 - Theodore “Theo” Hilliard — 105, died Sunday at his residence in Oxford.
 Arrangements are incomplete with Hodges-Freeman Funeral Home in Oxford.

-- John W. Mitchell — 72, died Wednesday.
+- Dorothy McGee — 70, died Sunday at Baptist Memorial Hospital-North Mississippi in Oxford.
 Arrangements are incomplete with Hodges-Freeman Funeral Home of Oxford.